 Minimally invasive gastro-duodenoscopy was attempted to retrieve the object, however, the object was not seen!
 The object had descended further!
 Hence, the procedure was immediately converted to an enterotomy and a golden bell was retrieved from the small intestine.
 The intestine was aseptically sutured.
 The pup has recovered very well and is up to her mischief!

-Timely diagnosis of such events especially in puppies is paramount.
+a timely diagnosis of such events especially in puppies is paramount.
 Often, a sock/ bell/ stone can move out of the stomach and descend into the intestine and get lodged.
 We always advise keeping small knick-knacks and easily ingestible toys away from puppies!